AltspaceVR/altspacevr-project-impostor-rendering/README.md

 It's worth noting that though this is similar to a problem we had to solve at AltspaceVR, this section of the project is designed more to be a self-contained project rather than to be a practical solution to a specific problem.

-Often imposters are created offline.
+Often impostors are created offline.
 In the interest of simplicity, feel free to implement the rendering of the billboard texture as an operation that happens at runtime, re-rendering the billboard texture as needed

 The example project has most things you need except for the logic to drive the impostor rendering and transformation.